getzola/zola/docs/content/themes/zola-theme-terminimal/index.md

   - Prism.js syntax highlighting is not supported (you can use [Zola's](https://www.getzola.org/documentation/content/syntax-highlighting/)).

-- All references to social media (e.g. Twitter, OpenGraph) have been removed.
+- All references to social media (e.g. Twitter) have been removed.

 - All references to external URLs (e.g. Google CDN) have been removed.
   This theme's static assets are meant to be served from where it's hosted.